pyepye/django-magiclink/README.md

 # Change the url a user is redirect to after requesting a magic link
 MAGICLINK_LOGIN_SENT_REDIRECT = 'magiclink:login_sent'

-# Only allow users to log in that have signed up first (i.e. don't create a
-# new account on login).
-MAGICLINK_REQUIRE_SIGNUP = True

 # Ensure the branding of the login email is correct.
 This setting is not needed
 # if you override the `login_email.html` template
 MAGICLINK_EMAIL_STYLES = {